zenforcode/galemind-preventive-maintenance-demo/model/README.md

 ```

 Each row shows the timestamp, the original `val1` value, and whether the model detected an `anomaly` (`True` or `False`).

-## Further Steps

-*   Adapt `test_triton.py` to test the `anomaly_detector_numpy` model.
-*   Integrate the Triton client into your main application.
-*   Explore other Triton features like model ensembles, scheduling, and monitoring.